Sick time off for regular contract covered, classified, and professional staff

 Prior Washington state service credit

-If you have previously worked for a Washington state agency, public institution of higher education, or public education service district, you may be eligible to transfer or reinstate your sick leave balance from your previous employer.
-Visit Prior Washington State Service Credit for more information.
+If you have previously worked for a Washington state agency, public institution of higher education, or public education service district, you may be eligible to transfer or reinstate your sick time off balance from your previous employer.
+Visit UWHR’s Prior Washington State Service Credit webpage for more information.

 Using sick time off